Sander-Works/Parallell-labs/lab2/lab2.md

 <h1 align="center"> ITF23019 - Parallel and Distributed Programming </h1>
 <h3 align="center"> Spring 2021 </h2>
-<h3 align="center"> Lab 2: Thread Executor and Fork/Join Framework </h2>
+<h3 align="center"> Lab 2: Thread Executor </h2>

 In this lab, you will learn how to manage a lot of thread with Java Executor.
-Furthermore, we will learn how to use Java Fork/Join Framework to implement data-parallelism algorithms.

 ## Submission Deadline: